 I don’t particularly care if you’re pro- or anti-gun.
 Let’s say you’re anti-gun.
 Do you know for a fact that the kid in the story isn’t too?
 Maybe he was researching a school paper to argue against guns.
 He could certainly argue his points better if he knew and understood the laws.

 Let’s say you’re pro-gun; maybe he was researching the state’s laws so he could engage in sport shooting, and ensure that he complied with all legal and safety requirements so he could do it properly.
+Or, indeed, wanted to be able to intelligently argue against a teacher on the other side?

 You don’t know which is the case here, do you?
 Neither did the librarian, who violated not just the policy of her profession, but every standard of her profession to inform on the boy to government agents.